Whew, Petpreneurs! The COVID-19 pandemic is affecting all of us and the level of uncertainty it brings can be . . .

 - The company Honeycomb Credit is offering Crowdfunded Small Business Relief Loans that are funded by everyday people who want to make sure businesses like yours don’t take too hard of a hit.

 - Adobe is giving away Creative Cloud for FREE for two months.
-If you’re already a subscriber, follow these instructions to get your freebie months.
+Go here to start your freebie months.